m2c2-project/m2c2kit/README.md

 Using [Jest](https://jestjs.io/), some unit tests have been written to provide initial test coverage of the [`@m2c2kit/core`](packages/core) library.
 The [canvaskit-wasm](https://www.npmjs.com/package/canvaskit-wasm) dependency is mocked (with a combination of stubs, [node-canvas](https://www.npmjs.com/package/canvas), and [jsdom](https://www.npmjs.com/package/jsdom)) so tests can run without invoking this dependency.
 Within the `packages/core` folder, tests can be run with `npm run test` (provided that the core package has already been built with `npm run build`).

+## Examples

+- [`android-simple-webview`](examples/android-simple-webview/) - Android Studio project showing  m2c2kit assessments integrated into a native Android app.
+Assessments are bundled into the app and do not require an internet connection.

+- [`ios-simple-webview`](examples/ios-simple-webview/) - Xcode project showing  m2c2kit assessments integrated into a native iOS app.
+Assessments are bundled into the app and do not require an internet connection.

 ## Contributing

 [Prettier](https://prettier.io/) has been configured to automatically run on each commit.
 It will format TypeScript, JavaScript, HTML, and JSON to [uniform coding styles](https://prettier.io/docs/en/why-prettier.html).